deesto/bnl-sdcc-st-group/README.md

   - hosting platform network issues caused extended outages on metadata and payload services; services ran crippled and at risk for a day
 - CVMFS: delay in 'unpacked' gc operations reported on 25 Dec not cleared until 29 Dec (14 day interval)
 - CVMFS: with Joe, migrated all services VMs from RHEV to OpenShift
+  - problem found with sphenix repo publishing during migration (illegal publication attempt of new, recursive dir); fixed manually
+  - liaisons turned intervention announcement into platform for complaints about mail client handling of host certificates (using SSH tunnels instead of SOCKS proxy as recommended)
 - Frontier: with Joe, migrated all caching services VMs from RHEV to OpenShift
 - Frontier: found, reported dependency issues with minor version upgrade of latest frontier-squid package
 - SDCC: with Jason, replacement of expiring InCommon wildcard SSL host certificates, pushed to Git to be propagated via Puppet to necessary hosts